Basecamp Eagle View: Our full report

 Basecamp Eagle View is located in a stunning spot, with arguably the best views in the quiet 211km² Mara ...

 ...
 Naboisho Conservancy, a Maasai-owned conservancy north of the Maasai Mara National Reserve.
 It is small, with nine tented rooms set high on a hill.
-Each of these is cantilevered to the hillside, overlooking plains dotted with acacia trees of various species.Originally this camp was part of a guide-training facility at the nearby Koiyaki Guiding School.
+Each of these is cantilevered to the hillside, overlooking plains dotted with acacia trees from expansive, private balconies.Originally this camp was part of a guide-training facility at the nearby Koiyaki Guiding School.
 However in 2009, the Basecamp Foundation agreed to help support the guide school and take over the site which was known for three years as Basecamp Wilderness.
 The camp had a major overhaul in 2012 and re-opened at the end of the year under its new name – Basecamp Eagle View.
-They have a sister camp near the reserve's Talek Gate: Basecamp Maasai Mara.
+They have a sister camp near the reserve's Talek Gate: Basecamp Maasai Mara, alongside two others within Naboisho Conservancy itself - Basecamp Leopard Hill and Basecamp Wilderness.

-The main areas at Basecamp Eagle View consist of two decks alongside each other, both with stunning views over the plains.
-Shaded by a canvas roof, the lounge and bar have polished stone floors and are simply furnished with some comfortable sofas and chairs.
+The main areas at Basecamp Eagle View consist of three decks running along one other, all with stunning views over the plains.
+Shaded by a canvas roof, the lounge and bar have polished stone floors and are elegantly furnished with comfortable sofas, chairs, and large coffee tables strewn with books.
 Directors' chairs look out across an open-air fire-pit to the views beyond.
-On the second deck, the dining area is sheltered by a large sail-like roof of canvas, with separate tables and chairs for individual dining and a buffet table alongside.
+To the left of the central deck as you look over the plains, lies the newer bar and swimming pool (something of a rarity in the Mara ecosystem) that overlooks the sweeping views.
+On the deck to the right of the central lounge, the dining area is sheltered by a large sail-like roof of canvas, with separate tables and chairs for individual dining and a buffet table alongside.
+On our last visit, the walls here were rolled back during the day to allow for a gentle breeze, and shut for evening dining which felt made the space feel cosy and atmospheric in the candlelight.

-Activities at Basecamp Wilderness include safari drives in open-sided 4WD Toyota Land Cruiser vehicles.
-Each guest has a window seat.
+Activities at Basecamp Eagle View include safari drives in open-sided 4WD Toyota Land Cruiser vehicles where each guest has a window seat.
 The vehicles take up to five or eight guests, depending on size.
-The camp can also offer night drives, starting at around 4.30pm, and continuing until around 8pm when you return for dinner.
+The camp can also offer two variations of night drives with the infrared equipment they share amongst their Mara sister-camps (for this reason, it's best to let your Expert Africa specialist know in advance whether you are interested in enjoying a night drive during your stay).
+The first starts around 4.30pm and continues until around 8pm when you return for dinner.
+The second sees you return from your afternoon game drive for an early dinner, before setting off again at around 8pm and continuing until 10pm.

-Rates at Basecamp Eagle View include the option of a full-day safari into the Maasai Mara National Reserve ($80 per person reserve fees payable).
+Rates at Basecamp Eagle View include the option of a full-day safari into the Maasai Mara National Reserve during high season (per person reserve fees payable).
 All of Basecamp's properties are very competitively priced and we consider Eagle View to be one of the best value for money properties in the conservancy.

-When we last visited Basecamp Eagle View had two silver-qualified guides (a Kenyan qualification set between bronze and gold) and seven bronze guides – which is the country's 'entry-level' guiding qualification.
+When we last visited, Basecamp Eagle View had three silver-qualified guides (a Kenyan qualification set between bronze and gold) and three bronze guides – which is the country's 'entry-level' guiding qualification – with two more trainees.
 Three of their guides were female, which was great to see and seems to be a growing trend in East Africa – long may it continue.
-All the guides are Maasai from the surrounding communities and all had a good degree of knowledge.
-We left feeling we had learnt a lot about the conservancy and the wildlife to be found here.
-The same staff are still here and the camp's links with the guiding school and its focus on sustainability remain just as important.
+All the guides are Maasai from the surrounding communities and had a fair degree of knowledge.
+The same staff have been with the camp for a number of years, which adds to the home-away-from-home atmosphere, and the camp's links with the guiding school and its focus on sustainability remain just as important.

-Among other Basecamp projects are HIV outreach programmes, the construction of eight boreholes and tree planting, with 70,000 saplings planted to date.
+Among other Basecamp projects are HIV outreach programmes, a dental programme where mobile clinics offer treatments to local communities and the Basecamp teams, the construction of eight boreholes and tree planting, with 70,000 saplings planted to date.

 Our view